pmarguinaud/fxtran/ARTICLE.md

       f.removeChild (f.lastChild);
     }

-I will not detail the `numberLines` function, but you see its result on the document in the following snapshot :
+I will not detail the `numberLines` function, but it works, and you can see its result on the document in the following snapshot :

 ![](snapshots/firefox2.png)